oracle-livelabs/database/patch-me-if-you-can/lab6-final-checks/lab6-final-checks.md

 This is intended.
-You will always get the n-1 version of JDK, i.e. the version which was current at the code freeze date for the content of the Release Update.
-If you need a newer JDK version, you please need to download and apply it afterwards.
-The version before patching was `java version "1.8.0_351"`.
+You will always get the n-1 version of JDK, i.e., the version which was current at the code freeze date for the content of the Release Update.
+If you need a newer JDK version, you can download and apply it afterward.
+The version before patching was *1.8.0_351*.

 ## Task 4: Check PERL version
-Now check if PERL has been patched, too.
-The version before patching was v5.36.0).
+Please check whether the Release Update also included an update for PERL.
+The version before patching was v5.36.0.

   ```
     <copy>